-If you're looking to engage medical writing support, one of the first questions on your mind is likely, “How much will it cost?”
+If you're looking to engage medical writing support, you're probably wondering “How much is this going to cost?”

 There's no denying that medical writers can be expensive, particularly if you're working with a large medical communications agency.

-Surveys such as the WE3 salary survey and EMWA freelance business survey offer insights into freelancer rates, though the ranges can be quite broad.
+Surveys like the WE3 salary survey and EMWA freelance business survey can give you an idea of freelancer rates, though the ranges can be quite broad.

-Another important decision is determining whether to pay by the hour, by the word or opt for a fixed-price arrangement for your medical writing project.
+Another important question is how you want to pay: by the hour, by the word or through a fixed-price arrangement for your project.

 Hourly rates

-Paying by the hour might seem simple, but it’s not always the most transparent option if you're unsure how long the work will take.
+Paying by the hour might seem simple, but it’s not always the clearest option if you're not sure how long the work will take.

-As a result, it's difficult to directly compare hourly rates between different writers and it can sometimes be a false economy to opt for a less experienced writer on the basis of a lower hourly rate.
-I'd also avoid writers offering rock-bottom prices, as they are likely to be producing work of very low quality or that is AI-generated.
+Experienced writers typically charge higher rates than junior writers, but can complete tasks faster and deliver a better first draft, which can save you time on revisions.
+As a result, it's difficult to directly compare hourly rates between different writers and it can be a false economy to opt for a less experienced writer on the basis of a lower hourly rate.

 Paying by the word

 For some tasks, particularly medical editing or proofreading, paying by the word can be an option.
 Some editors prefer this model for its simplicity.
-However, for tasks such as scientific writing, slide development, or meeting support, paying by the word is often impractical due to the number of variables involved.
+However, it's not always practical for tasks like scientific writing, slide development or meeting support due to the many variables involved.

 Fixed-price projects